 This is not the first time that phishing attacks are predicted, about every year whenever online sale runs, a huge number of hackers run phishing scams.

-Cybersecurity firm Tessian warned people from opening emails from unknown senders and also told to not download any file sent to you by an unknown sender because it can contain malware.
+Cybersecurity firm Tessian warned people from opening emails from unknown senders and also told them to not download any file sent to you by an unknown sender because it can contain malware.

 A phishing attack is a type of hacking hackers use to get the bank, credit card, or other kind information of common people.
 What hackers do is that they create a website or webpage which looks exactly the same as the official website.
 Then a normal consumer fills out the information on that website and all that information is visible to the hacker.

-They send emails containing unbelievable offers to random people, and this attempts normal people to go to that website which they think is legit and then fill out their information to avail such unbelievable offers which are scams.
+They send emails containing unbelievable offers to random people, and this attempts normal people to go to that website which they think is legit and then fill out their information to avail themselves of such unbelievable offers which are scams.

 How to be safe from phishing attacks during Amazon Prime Day?

 The common way is that you should check the sender’s email address whenever you receive an offer in an email.
 If the email address is legit, then you can trust that email.
-The amazon’s legit email addresses will be for example- [email protected] The XYZ will be different but after the @ symbol there you will see “amazon.com” which shows that it is from amazon.
+Amazon’s legit email addresses will be for example- [email protected] The XYZ will be different but after the @ symbol there you will see “amazon.com” which shows that it is from amazon.